Check a set of steps based on the experience of the best video companies for the process of creating an engaging animated explainer video.

 And as for the funny part, it’s your chance to get creative.
 People react to content that is entertaining, even if they get just a little tinny laugh.
 If your piece makes them feel something, chances are they will share it with their friends and (hopefully) and make it go viral.

 Vocabulary aside, the tone of your video will also be shaped by the style of animation you choose.
-You can go with motion graphics when you want data to take center stage and use images as visual aids.
+You can go with motion graphics when you want data to take center stage and use images as visual aids, easily created with an AI video generator.
 You can go with regular explainers when storytelling is your main focus.
 Or you can use whiteboard drawings to make complex explanations, simple and compelling, like the example below.

 Branding Your Video